HyperArx/Arduino-Appearence-OTA-Upgrade/README.md

 If you want dark theme on your Arduino Ide 1.8.15 You can use the below file------- [DarkArduinoTheme-master.zip](https://github.com/HyperArx/Arduino-Appearence-Ubgrade/files/6761795/DarkArduinoTheme-master.zip)
 You just need to go to your Arduino IDE installaton directory {----DRIVE-----\Arduino\arduino-1.8.15\lib\theme} and replace the files in the destination.

+ArduinoOTA----------------------------------------------------

+If you need to upload your program over the air to your ESP then you will need ArduinoOTA library.
+[ArduinoOTA-1.0.6.zip](https://github.com/HyperArx/Arduino-Appearence-Upgrade/files/6762038/ArduinoOTA-1.0.6.zip) Copy this file and replace it in {----DRIVE-----\Arduino\arduino-1.8.15\libraries}.
+After this you will be able to upload your code Over-The-Air.

 Conclusion ----------------------------------------------------